 An electrician that focuses on work inside buildings (sometimes referred to as a wireman) may install electrical wiring and electrical circuits during the construction phase or retro-fitting.
 They may also measure and test electricity flow through circuits, use problem-solving, and make decisions to fix and improve electricity output.

-Electricians may also work within factory or industrial settings on electrical machinery and robots.
+Electricians may also work within a factory or industrial settings on electrical machinery and robots.

 What skills are required of an electrician?